Frequently Asked Questions

 The Division of Water has compiled limited ambient ground water chemistry data for several river basins.
 Refer to the Division of Water Publications list, catalog #108.
 This data can be purchased on CDs.

 There are many online sources for water quality information.
 The Purdue University Extension Service offers several publications about home drinking water problems, testing, and treatment.
-Water quality publications from Purdue Extension can be found online at:

 The DNR Division of Water does not investigate water contamination reports.
 The Division does not have jurisdiction when ground water or surface water is contaminated.
 For water contamination concerns and information, please contact the Indiana Department of Environmental Management, Office of Water Quality:

 Phone: 800-451-6027 (toll free in Indiana) or 317-232-8603 in the Indianapolis area

 Indiana's water well construction standards were established in 1988 by the Water Well Drilling and Pump Installer Law (IC 25-39) and the associated Water Well Construction Rule (312 IAC 13 pdf file).
 Many of the standards are aimed at preventing ground water contamination.

 - Water Well Animation